Dead Languages: How (and Why) to Learn a Dead Language

 Recommended Old Norse Resources

-Ancient Greek, the language of Homer, Aristotle, and Socrates, is a language of intellects (it has been the subject of scholarly studies since the Renaissance).
+Ancient Greek, the language of Homer, Aristotle, and Socrates, is a language of intellect (it has been the subject of scholarly studies since the Renaissance).
 It dominated parts of Europe from the 9th century BCE to 6th century CE.

 Recommended Ancient Greek Resources: